petlund/saron/README.md

 # Saron
 Saron is a small application for churches to handle the contacts with their members and data on baptism and membership.
-You could also set up an organization tree and and peopele from the registry to the positions.
 The application builds on jtable (jtable.org) and a PHP-service layer in front of a mysql database.
 - Only in Swedish yet!